sugaryourcoffee/circlus/doc/development-notes.md

     $ rails g rspec:feature events

+We want from the home page access all events associated to the user.
+In order to do that we add an action *user_events* to the events controller and therefore we add a member to the events resource in `config/routes.rb`

+    resources :events do
+      member do
+        get 'user_events'
+      end
+    end

+We also add the action *user_events* to `app/controllers/events_controller.rb`.
+The view goes to `app/views/events/user_events.html.erb`.
+And we add a link to `user_events_event_path` in the `app/views/layouts/_header.html.erb`.

 ### Registrations
 We need to associate events and members.
 We do that through a registration.
 A registration has to be confirmed.
 If a registration is not confirmed the member